 How Does My Dog’s Body Language Differ From Wolf Body Language?

-Your dog’s body language is more exaggerated and submissive than wolves’.
-Dogs have evolved to communicate with humans through enhanced facial expressions, tail wagging, and playful behaviors that wolves don’t typically display toward people.
+Furthermore, [the dog’s] body language is more exaggerated and submissive than that of the wolf, and dogs have evolved to communicate with humans using enhanced facial expressions, wagging tails and playful behaviour that wolves don’t display toward people.

 Can Puppies Communicate Differently Than Adult Dogs Through Body Language?